fangdu64/BDT/README.md

 - Windows

 ## Installation On Linux
-1. Download BDT source code at: BDT-1.0.0.zip
+1. Download the latest source code:  [v0.1.0.tar.gz](https://github.com/fangdu64/BDT/archive/v0.1.0.tar.gz)
-2. Extract and go to the extracted directory
+2. Extract and go to the extracted directory: tar xfz v0.1.0.tar.gz
-3. Use make to build and install BDT: make bdt_home={install_path}, where {install_path} should be an absolute path and will be created in the build process if it doesn't exist
+3. Build and install BDT: make bdt_home={install_path}, where {install_path} installation path (has to be absolute path) and will be created in the building process if not exist.

 ## Installation On Mac OS X
-1. Download BDT source code at: BDT-1.0.0.zip
+1. Download the latest source code:  [v0.1.0.tar.gz](https://github.com/fangdu64/BDT/archive/v0.1.0.tar.gz)
-2. Extract and go to the extracted directory
+2. Extract and go to the extracted directory: tar xfz v0.1.0.tar.gz
 3. Ensure that the Xcode Command Line Tools is installed.
 Use 'xxx' otherwise.
-4. Use make to build and install BDT: make bdt_home={install_path}, where {install_path} should be an absolute path and will be created in the build process if it doesn't exist
+4. Build and install BDT: make bdt_home={install_path}, where {install_path} installation path (has to be absolute path) and will be created in the building process if not exist.

 ## Installation On Windows
 1. Ensure that the Python3.3.3 (64-bit) is installed.
 Use 'xxx' otherwise.
 2. Download BDT executable zip at:
-3. Extract
+3. Extract.